imperialacm/acm.doc.ic.ac.uk/contents/people/rumyana-neykova/index.md

 photo: /img/people/rumi.jpg
 template: person.jade
 ---
-Rumyana Neykova is a second year PH.D student at Imperial College London, under the supervision of Prof. Nobuko Yoshida.
+Rumyana Neykova is a second year PhD student at Imperial College London, under the supervision of Prof. Nobuko Yoshida.
 She holds a bachelor in Computer Science from University of Sofia (2009), Bulgaria and a Master in Software engineering from Imperial College London